bookalope/Bookalope/API.md

 <a name="post-scratchpad"></a>`POST https://bookflow.bookalope.net/api/bookflows/{id}/scratchpad`

-Post, i.e. add or update entries of a bookflow's scratchpad.
+Post, i.e. add or update entries of a bookflow’s scratchpad.
 If they `key` does not yet exist, add the key-value pair; if the `key` already exists, update the value only.

 **Parameters**: A dictionary of key-value pairs, both keys and values must be strings no longer than 128 characters long.
 **Return**: n/a